spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 {% endinfo_block %}

-## Deploy file changes and enable dynamic store feature.
+## Deploy file changes and enable dynamic store feature

 Due to chnage ideology of region insted store configuration, you need to change deploy file for enable dynamic store feature.